GeeksXtreme/Aleph/README.md

 Project ALEPH
 ==

 Please check the issues page to see our current tasks and progress.
+For a description of our branching model, please see [this document](http://nvie.com/posts/a-successful-git-branching-model/).

 Purpose
 ---